henriquekraemer/ethanon-linux-sublime/README.md

 Ethanon Engine: sublime plugin (linux)
 ===========================

-Through this modification in the build system file (Ethanon Engine's build system) it's possible compile your project on Linux to Windows and run it through the wine.
+Through this modification in the build system file (Ethanon Engine's build system for sublime) it's possible compile your project on Linux to Windows and run it through the wine.

 Dependencies
 ============